Daily Mileage: 4-8 Miles Daily

 Pestana Vintage Porto Hotel

-Constructed on a part of Porto’s medieval city wall, Pestana Vintage Porto Hotel is a charming five-star property located in Praça da Ribeira square.
-Forming part of a block of town houses dating from the 16th, 17th and 18th centuries, this magnificent building is a protected UNESCO World Heritage site.
+Constructed on a part of Porto’s medieval city wall, Pestana Vintage Porto Hotel is a charming 5-star property located in Praça da Ribeira square.
+Forming part of a block of townhouses dating from the 16th, 17th, and 18th centuries, this magnificent building is a protected UNESCO World Heritage site.
 Its privileged location affords beautiful views of the Douro River.
-You can enjoy Portuguese and International cuisine at the casual RIB Restaurant.
-Have a drink at Bar Heritage and relax after a festive day in Porto.
-Rooms include air conditioning and WiFi, and are in a classic NON river-view category, however, at time of check-in you may ask about upgrading for an additional cost to a river-view room.
-Upgrades are only available at time of check-in and are subject to availability at check-in.
+You can enjoy Portuguese and international cuisine at the casual RIB Restaurant.
+Have a drink at Bar Heritage, and relax after a festive day in Porto.
+Rooms include air conditioning and WiFi, and are in a classic NON river-view category; however, at check-in time, you may ask about upgrading for an additional cost to a river-view room.
+Upgrades are only available at time of check-in and are subject to availability at that moment.
 They cannot be pre-reserved prior to your arrival.
-Upgrade costs vary and are only quoted at time of check-in.
+Upgrade costs vary and are only quoted at check-in time.

 per person, double occupancy